Woffee/Envismetrics/data/Data_Format.md

 Files can be provided in `.xlsx`, `.csv`, or `.txt` format, exported from electrochemical workstation software such as NOVA, EC-Lab, or Gamry.

 - `.xlsx` and `.csv` files should contain the required column headers as described below.
 - `.txt` files should be exported in a **tab- or semicolon-delimited** plain text format, with exactly the same column headers and order as `.xlsx`/`.csv` exports.
-- File names are expected to contain numeric prefixes for ordering (e.g., `1_DMAB_120s_CA.xlsx`, `2_DMAB_120s_CA.xlsx`, etc.).
-- The numeric portion of the filename is used for indexing and analysis.
+- Upload **one experiment at a time**.
+Do not upload multiple experiment datasets together, as this will cause overlapping in figures.

 **Recommended naming pattern:**
 `X_description_duration_CA.xlsx`